Android-Academy-Global/fundamentals-2020-homework/workshop/workshop2.md

 ## TODO 2.2.2

+- Run tests again to see green result

+## TODO 2.2.3

 Now let's add new test for Failure scenario:

 - Create new test and new instance of `StubMovieRepository`